 - “When I have resilience, I can pick and explore the emotions but for now I will just remember to treat myself with compassion and kindness”

-- I will imagine that I have remote control and I can turn up the volume of kindness and use the same control to reduce the pain or worry that I have.
+- I will imagine that I have my own dial switch or remote control which allows me to turn up the volume of kindness and use the same control to reduce the pain or worry that I have.

 - I can control this anxiety by pausing and thinking